kasuboski/discord_hack/README.md

 # AI Team Bot - Discord RAG Assistant

+The **AI Team Bot** is a multi-persona AI agent for Discord designed to assist software development teams.
+It leverages Retrieval-Augmented Generation (RAG) to provide contextually relevant answers from project-specific knowledge bases.
+The system features distinct AI "personas" (e.g., Project Manager, Lead Architect) that can be directly mentioned for targeted queries.

-A multi-persona AI agent for Discord designed to assist software development teams using Retrieval-Augmented Generation (RAG).
-Built with Python, discord.py, pydantic-ai, and powered by Meta Llama models via Cerebras API.
+Built with Python, discord.py, pydantic-ai, and powered by Meta Llama models via the Cerebras API.

 ## 🚀 Quick Start